 1968, Simon and Garfunkel went to No.1 on the US singles chart with ‘Mrs Robinson’.
 Featured in the Dustin Hoffman and Ann Bancroft film ‘The Graduate’,

-1971, The two-room shack in Tupelo, Mississippi, where Elvis Presley was born on January 8, 1935 was opened to the public as a tourist attraction.
+1971, The two-room house in Tupelo, Mississippi, where Elvis Presley was born on January 8, 1935 was opened to the public as a tourist attraction.

 1981, The first issue of the Heavy Metal magazine Kerrang! was published as a special pull-out by UK weekly music paper Sounds.
 AC/DC had the front cover plus features on Motorhead, Girlschool and Saxon.